Tech-blog migrates to Next.js

 In Next.js the blog post template composes the visual aspects and the data access in one file and its folders name.

-• The function generateStaticParams is used for the static site generation (SSG) to pass the slug to the template in order to render the page at build time.
+is used for the static site generation (SSG) to pass the slug to the template in order to render the page at build time. - The function

 import { PostBody } from '@/app/_components/post-body'; import { PostFooter } from '@/app/_components/post-footer'; import { PostHeader } from '@/app/_components/post-header'; import { getAllPosts, getPostBySlug } from '@/lib/api'; import { Metadata } from 'next'; import { notFound } from 'next/navigation'; import { ArticleJsonLd } from 'next-seo'; export default async function Post({ params }: Params) { const post = await getPostBySlug(params.slug); if (!post) { return notFound(); } const allPosts = await getAllPosts(); const postIndex = allPosts.findIndex( (item) => { return item.title === post.title; }); return ( <> <ArticleJsonLd useAppDir={true} url={`https://www.exxcellent.de/tech-blog/${post.slug}`} title={post.title} images={[ 'https://www.exxcellent.de/tech-blog/', ]} datePublished={new Date(post.date).toISOString()} dateModified={new Date(post.date).toISOString()} authorName={[ { name: post.author, url: 'https://www.exxcellent.de', }, ]} publisherName="eXXcellent solutions GmbH" publisherLogo="https://www.exxcellent.de/wp-content/uploads/2021/10/Startseite-Feature.jpg" description={post.description160 ?? ''} isAccessibleForFree={true} /> <article className="mb-32 mt-16 px-2"> <PostHeader title={post.title} coverImage={post.coverImage} date={post.date} author={post.author} tags={post.tags}/> <PostBody markdown={post.content} slug={post.slug} /> </article> <PostFooter posts={allPosts} postIndex={postIndex}/> </> ); } type Params = { params: { slug: string[]; }; }; export async function generateMetadata({ params }: Params): Promise<Metadata> { const post = await getPostBySlug(params.slug); if (!post) { return notFound(); } const title = `${post.title} | eXXcellent solutions`; return { openGraph: { title, images: [post.ogImage?.url], }, }; } export async function generateStaticParams() { const posts = await getAllPosts(); return posts.map((post) => ({ slug: post.slug.split('/'), })); }